AL333Z/arduino-parking/README.md

 This project is an attempt to focus on a paradigmatic and engineering point of view in developping embedded systems.

 ##This is still a WIP, so you may wait some days until i complete a decent documentation.
-Or, if yuo are an haker, just look at the code <3
+Or, if yuo are an hacker, just look at the code <3

 ![](arduino-parking_bb.png)